 Hepatitis C very slowly destroys the liver.
 People can be infected with hepatitis C for decades and not exhibit symptoms.

 The issue of hepatitis C infection has been thrust into the national spotlight in the past couple of years.
-Just as drug manufacturers announced new medications that revolutionized treatment of hepatitis C with high cure rates and relatively few side effects, the CDC also called for every baby boomer to get tested for the disease.
+Just as drug manufacturers announced new medications that revolutionized treatment of hepatitis C with high cure rates and relatively few side effects, the

 The treatments are expensive, costing more than $1,000 per pill for a once-daily, 12-week regimen.
 Given that much of the infected population relies on the public health care system for treatment, governments are scrambling for a cheaper solution to an emerging health crisis, particularly in developing countries.